 Read CUB’s statement about today’s Illinois Commerce Commission (ICC) vote to extend an investigation into the horribly managed Peoples Gas pipeline-replacement program.
-Also, send a message to the ICC, thanking it for this development and urging it to hold the utility accountable.
+Also, , thanking it for this development and urging it to hold the utility accountable.

 Today, the Illinois Commerce Commission (ICC) voted unanimously to hold additional hearings and gather more information on the mismanaged Peoples Gas pipeline-replacement program.
 Ordering a further investigation is a positive development, and we are pleased with today’s decision.
 On such an important case that matters so much to Chicago gas bills, state regulators must take care to gather all the information they need to make a sound decision on how to improve the program.
 The pipeline-replacement project is on an unsustainable path that will be devastating to Chicago consumers unless there are significant improvements to the status quo.
 We have to get this program under control, and CUB looks forward to working with state regulators to hold the company accountable to preserve safety and contain costs.